By The Thai Experience

 Dried roasted chili (small)

-1. Soak all the chilies in water for an hour then remove the seeds and place on a paper towel to soak any excess moisture.
+1. Soak all the chillies in water for an hour then remove the seeds and place on a paper towel to soak any excess moisture.

 2. Roast coriander seeds and cumin seeds in a frying pan over low heat until brown, then leave to cool for a few minutes.
 Once cool place seeds and black pepper into the pestle and mortar and grind until it is a powder, then place into a bowl.

-3. Now that the chilies is dry enough place them into the pestle and mortar with the salt and grind until it is a paste, slowly adding the garlic, shallots, lemongrass, coriander roots and galangal.
+3. Now that the chillies are dry enough place them into the pestle and mortar with the salt and grind until it is a paste, slowly adding the garlic, shallots, lemongrass, coriander roots and galangal.

 4. Once everything is a paste, add the powdered seeds and shrimp paste and bash until it is thoroughly mixed.

-Hints: Do not roast coriander seeds and cumin seeds together as they do not get roasted at the same amount of time chopped your lemongrass and galangal small so they are easier to turn into a paste
+Hints: Do not roast coriander seeds and cumin seeds together as they do not get roasted at the same amount of time.
+Also chopped your lemongrass and galangal small so they are easier to turn into a paste

 1 leaf and stem from a large root